FAQ

 What items are prohibited at the George Observatory?

 Light up shoes, white light flashlights, phone flashlights, flash photography, and open-toed shoes are all prohibited at the George Observatory.
-Only bottled water is allowed on the Observation Deck, no other food or drink is permitted.

 What happens if the weather is bad?